pxtrickhoxng/SQL-Portfolio/README.md

 - **Overview**: A brief explanation of the dataset, objective, and copyright information.
 - **Queries**: All the queries I performed for the project chronologically.
 Each query will be separated with a brief sentence or two explaining what the query achieves and how it answers the question.
 Additionally, the query outputs will be attached in `.csv` format.
 - **Reports**: Summary of the project, insights, and methodology.
 Reports will be available in two files: `.docx` and `.pdf`
-Note: Each query, question, and visual result will be numbered sequentially.
-For example, query #1 will correspond to question #1, and visual result #1 will be linked to query #1.
+Note: Each query, question, and output will be numbered sequentially.
+For example, query #1 will correspond to question #1, and output #1 will be linked to query #1.

 ## 📬 Connect With Me
 If you have any questions or would like to connect, feel free to reach out: